Hosting an au pair

 Working hours and pocket money

-An Au Pair can be on duty from 25 – 30 hours per week if they are from an EU country, divided over 5 days plus 1-2 evenings babysitting a week.
-An Au Pair Plus works up to 35 hours per week, again over 5 days a week with two complete days off, plus up to two evenings babysitting.
+An au pair can be on duty for up to 25 hours per week, divided over 5 days plus 1-2 evenings babysitting a week.
+An Au Pair Plus works up to 30 hours per week, again over 5 days a week with two complete days off, plus up to two evenings babysitting.
 Our recommended minimum weekly pocket money ranges are (including 1-2 evenings babysitting):

 – £85 for 25 hours

-The Au pair programme is designed to give a young person the opportunity to learn about British culture and improve their language skills through interaction with your family.
-Hosting an Au pair will really help you as a family.
-Duties can vary and depend on your own particular needs but an Au pair’s main task is to help with the children.
+The au pair programme is designed to give a young person the opportunity to learn about British culture and improve their language skills through interaction with your family.
+Hosting an au pair will really help you as a family.
+Duties can vary and depend on your own particular needs but an au pair’s main task is to help with the children.
 This can include doing the school run, preparing simple meals as well as playing and organising social activities.
-Most Au pairs also help with light housekeeping.
+Most au pairs also help with light housekeeping which should occupy no more than 20% of their working time.

 Acceptable light housework tasks: